How to Get the PySide2 Version Number?

 Heads up!
 You've already completed this tutorial.

 Sometimes you need to know which version of PySide2 you have installed.
-Below are two ways of getting this information from your system -- first using the pip command and second, from PySide2 itself.
+Below are two ways to check the PySide2 version number on your system -- first using the pip command on the command line, and second, programmatically from within your Python code.

 sh